dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

 ## Example

-### Import file
+### Basic import

-Upon importing a file with no parameters specified, the system initializes the persistent-replica-count to 2 and the Time-to-Live (TTL) to 1 hour.
+When no parameters are specified, the system defaults to 2 for --persistent-replica-count and 1 hour for --ttl.

 ```shell
 dfcache import <PATH>
 ```

-### Import the file and set up persistent replication count with TTL
+### Configuring persistent replicas and TTL

-Users can configure the number of persistent replicas and specify the TTL for persistent cache tasks using the `--persistent-replica-count` and `--ttl` parameters.
+Use the following parameters to customize the `persistent replica count` and `TTL`.

 ```shell
 dfcache import --persistent-replica-count 3 --ttl 2h <PATH>
 ```

-### Import large file
+### Importing large file

 The default ID is calculated based on the file's CRC32.
-For larger files, the calculation time may be longer.
+For large files, this process may take longer.
 You can specify `--content-for-calculating-task-id` to define the file's uniqueness.
-Using CRC32 to calculate the unique ID can significantly reduce the calculation time.
-For example, you can set `--content-for-calculating-task-id` to the filename, but the filename must ensure uniqueness.
+Using CRC32 to compute a file's unique ID significantly reduces computation time.
+For example, `--content-for-calculating-task-id` can be set to the filename, provided it ensures uniqueness.

 ```shell
 dfcache import --content-for-calculating-task-id <CONTENT_FOR_CALCULATING_TASK_ID> <PATH>